All of Us Are Creatures of a Day; the Rememberer and the Remembered Alike

 Mortality and the Human Condition

 The philosophical insight that “soon you will be no one and nowhere” confronts the fear of non-existence with acceptance.
-By recognizing the natural cycle of life and death, we can find peace in the transient nature of our existence.
+By recognizing the natural cycle of life and death, we find peace in the transient nature of our existence.
 This understanding fosters a sense of urgency to live authentically, appreciating each moment and relationship.

 Conclusion